Skip to main content

 Military Caregiver Finds Hope Through Wounded Warrior Project’s Independence Program and WWP Partner Organizations

-Shannon Tuimalealiifano and her husband Sualauvi (Sua) are Army veterans who met at Fort Bragg, North Carolina, while they were active-duty soldiers.
+Shannon and her husband Sua are Army veterans who met at Fort Liberty, North Carolina, while they were active-duty soldiers.

+The young couple enjoyed the support of living in a military community and were ready to make sacrifices.
 Shannon, a trained combat medic, worked in a lab at Womack Army Medical Center.
-Her military training came in handy when preparing the family for Sua’s deployments with Army Special Forces as a paratrooper, jumpmaster, and Special Operations soldier.
-The young couple enjoyed the support of living in a military community and were prepared to make sacrifices.
+Her experience in the military helped prepare her and their family for Sua’s deployments with Army Special Forces as a paratrooper, jumpmaster, and Special Operations soldier.

-But after Sua was injured in combat, nothing could have prepared Shannon for the exhausting work of being a full-time caregiver while raising three children, who were 6, 4, and 9 months old at the time.
+But after Sua’s injuries in combat, nothing could have prepared Shannon for the exhausting work of being a full-time caregiver while raising three children, who were 6, 4, and 9 months old at the time.

-Things were happening fast, and it was difficult to adjust to the severity of Sua’s injuries.
+Things were happening fast, and adjusting to the severity of Sua’s injuries was difficult.
 Sua was thrown out of his vehicle during a firefight and slammed on his back.
 He heard something snap but was pulled back into the vehicle and continued to fight.
 It wasn’t until a few weeks later that he lost mobility – he had broken vertebrae and a spinal cord injury.
 He could no longer move from the waist down.
 After surgery to stabilize his spine, he also lost the use of his upper body and became quadriplegic.

-Within a week of Sua’s medevac from Afghanistan, Shannon joined him at Walter Reed National Military Medical Center for first-line care, and then at James Haley VA Hospital in Tampa, Florida, for polytrauma and neurological rehab.
-Shannon’s parents helped take care of the children so that she could focus on Sua’s care.
-Having just left the military after the birth of their third child, Shannon still worked at Womack as a civilian contractor, and Sua, despite his injuries, was still on the active-duty list.
+Within a week of Sua’s medevac from Afghanistan, Shannon joined him at Walter Reed National Military Medical Center for first-line care and then at James Haley VA Hospital in Tampa, Florida, for polytrauma and neurological rehab.
+Shannon’s parents helped care for the children so she could focus on Sua’s care.

-After almost two years in VA hospitals and physical rehab, Sua was finally discharged and returned home to Fort Bragg.
-He did not have the follow-up that VA would normally set up for a veteran because he was still on active-duty status and not yet medically discharged from the Army.
+After almost two years in VA hospitals and physical rehab, Sua was finally discharged and returned home to Fort Liberty.
+He did not have the follow-up that Veterans Affairs (VA) would typically set up for a veteran because he was still on active duty and not yet medically discharged from the Army.

-That meant that Shannon and Sua returned home without a soft landing.
-Sua had to sleep on the living room floor the first night because their house was not set up for handicap access.
-His wheelchair didn’t fit through the doors.
-He couldn’t access the bedroom and bathroom on his own.
+That meant Shannon and Sua returned home without a soft landing.
+Sua had to sleep on the living room floor the first night because their house was not accessible.
+His wheelchair didn’t fit through the doors, and he couldn’t access the bedroom or bathroom on his own.

-At the time, Fort Bragg didn’t have the medical specialties to help a quadriplegic soldier with spinal cord injury rehab.
-Not knowing how long a medical discharge would take, the couple decided to ask for a compassionate reassignment so they could move to Hawaii, where Sua’s family lives.
-This allowed Sua’s family and community to offer support for them and their children.
+At the time, Fort Liberty didn’t have the medical specialties to help rehab a quadriplegic soldier with a spinal cord injury.
+Not knowing how long a medical discharge would take, Shannon and Sua asked for a compassionate reassignment to move to Hawaii, where Sua’s family lives.
+This move allowed Sua’s family and community to offer support for the couple and their children.

 Shannon remembers doing Sua’s catheter changes every four hours around the clock and getting up in the middle of the night with the youngest child.
 Without any respite, exhaustion and sleep deprivation eventually caught up with her.